cncf/k8s-conformance/v1.12/ovh/README.md

 # How to reproduce

-## 1. Prepare tests
+## 1. Create an account
-As our Kubernetes product is still in private alpha, we created for you a cluster in version 1.12.
-Connect to the [OVH Manager](https://www.ovh.com/manager/cloud) with your OVH account: tc160318-ovh.
+Create a European OVH Account on [http://www.ovh.ie/auth/signup/#/?ovhCompany=ovh&ovhSubsidiary=IE](http://www.ovh.ie/auth/signup/#/?ovhCompany=ovh&ovhSubsidiary=IE).

+## 2. Order a new free cluster

+Click on the "Get started for free" on [https://www.ovh.ie/kubernetes/](https://www.ovh.ie/kubernetes/).

+## 3. Wait
+Wait 3-10 minutes after your order (you should have received a "Your cluster is ready" email, then you can connect to [https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=IE](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=IE).
-You will find your Kubernetes service named "My 1.12 cluster" under the "Platform and Services" section in the "Cloud" universe.
-Download the kubeconfig file from the bottom of the 'Service' tab.
+You will find the Kubernetes service under the "Platform and Services" section in the "Cloud" universe.

+## 4. Get credentials and add some nodes to your cluster
+Check the Kubernetes version delivered.
+If it's not the one you want to perform test on, click the "3 dot" button next to your cluster status and request cluster reset.
+Choose the major version of Kubernetes you wanna test and wait a few minutes for your service to be in "OK" state again.
+From the previous UI, download the kubeconfig file from the bottom of the 'Service' tab.
 Then add some nodes from the 'Nodes' tab.
-We personnaly tested with 2 'B2-7'(General Purpose family) instances.
+We personnaly tested with 2 'B2-7' instances.

-## 2. Run the tests
+## 5. Run the tests
 Download a [binary release](https://github.com/heptio/sonobuoy/releases) of the CLI, or build it yourself by running:

 ```